freezer333/biotools/README.md

 $ npm install
 ```

-# Step 6:  Seed the data sources
+# Step 7:  Seed the data sources
 Note, we'll be adding more data sources and seeding scripts continually, so keep an eye on this page!
 Also, please note that the order in which you do these steps is absolutely critical!
 Some data sources rely on the sources built in previous steps

-**Before continuting**, you __must__ start your MongoDB server.
+**Before continuing**, you __must__ start your MongoDB server.
 Type `mongod` into your terminal or command prompt.
 Please read the output carefully to make sure the server is running without error.
 Once you confirmed this, you can proceed in running the seeding scripts.

 ***To execute these scripts, you must navigate to the `biotools/seed` directory.***
-## 6a - Chromosome Sequence Data
+## 7a - Chromosome Sequence Data
 This script builds the sequence database from the FASTA files automatically downloaded from NCBI

 ```